mitgitumgekippt/mitgitumgekippt.github.io/content/about.md

 ### Who is this?
+Take a generous scoop of tech enthusiasm, stir in a love for sports—especially running.
+Add a good pinch of curiosity for nearly everything.
+Mix well with lively debates, best served hot.
+Fold in some nerdy excitement and a splash of dry humor.
+Let it all simmer over a family background rich in wine.
+Grain in some CTFs.
+And there you have it: something that looks suspiciously like me.

-I am Moritz, 25 years old and I like to do stuff with tech.
-It could be anything: fiddling around with arduinos, doing some CTFs or just automating a task in 4h, which otherwise only would take minutes.
+I am Moritz, 25 years old and just finished uni.
 Currently I am travelling through east-asia and figuring out what my first blog post will be about.
 I studied CS @ Saarland University and I am currently open for work!

-When I not on the PC, then I am running trails, prepare for a marathon or I debate in a debating club!

 ### Contact and Impressum
 Responsible for the content of this website is\